 Familial PGL syndromes are multiple neoplasia syndromes primarily characterized by the development of PCCs/PGLs.
 Consistent with the wide expression and the functional role of the SDHx genes, it has been suggested that associations with neoplasms other than PCCs/PGLs may exist (36).
 In this study, we further strengthen the link between pituitary neoplasia and germline SDHx mutations and suggest that the occurrence of PTC in SDHx mutation carriers might rather be coincidental.

 In accordance with the classical ‘two-hit hypothesis’ of Alfred Knudson (the combination of an inactivating germline mutation as a first hit and somatic loss of function of the WT allele as a second hit being essential for the tumor development) (37), one of the PAs of an SDHD patient displayed somatic allelic deletion at the SDHD locus resulting in SDHB immunonegativity (Fig. 1).
-This is consistent with Xekouki et al. (6) who observed SDHD LOH accompanied by decreased SDH enzymatic activity in one GH-secreting PA and preliminary data concerning another relevant case in the SDH-deficient setting (5) (
+This is consistent with Xekouki et al. (6) who observed SDHD LOH accompanied by decreased SDH enzymatic activity in one GH-secreting PA and preliminary data concerning another relevant case in the SDH-deficient setting (5) (Supplementary Table 1, see section on supplementary data given at the end of this article).
+By contrast, the other PA demonstrated retention of SDHD heterozygosity, which is in accordance with the positive SDHB expression (Fig. 1).
+These findings indicate that this tumor was coincidental and most likely not caused by involvement of the germline SDHD mutation.
+However, SDHx gene haploinsufficiency contributing to the tumor formation cannot be ruled out from our analyses.
+Haploinsufficient effects for the SDHx genes have been suggested in: i) bilateral adrenal medullary hyperplasia associated with a germline SDHB mutation showing retention of heterozygosity (38); ii) PCCs without loss of the WT SDHD allele arising in SDHD-mutated patients (39); and iii) somatic SDHD inactivation being accompanied by consistent reduction of transcript levels in various tumors (40, 41).
+Albeit, in mouse models, no indications were obtained for an SDHB/SDHD haploinsufficient contribution to tumorigenesis (42, 43) (J Favier 2013, personal communication).

 Although PTC has been previously suggested as a component of familial PGL syndromes and the risk of thyroid tumor development in SDHB mutation carriers has been estimated at 2.5% up to age 70 years (22), a causal role of SDH deficiency in thyroid tumorigenesis has not yet been established.
-Arguing against such a causal role, our case displayed SDHB immunoreactivity with retention of the WT allele (Fig. 2) being in accordance with a previously reported PTC (16), a rather small number of reported PTC-affected individuals carrying germline SDHx mutations and a lack of family PTC history in four of five cases in total (
+Arguing against such a causal role, our case displayed SDHB immunoreactivity with retention of the WT allele (Fig. 2) being in accordance with a previously reported PTC (16), a rather small number of reported PTC-affected individuals carrying germline SDHx mutations and a lack of family PTC history in four of five cases in total (Supplementary Table 2, see section on supplementary data given at the end of this article).

 According to prior studies from three large multinational and/or multicenter cohorts (22, 35, 47), examining 110, 116, and 358 SDHB/SDHD mutation carriers respectively, only six thyroid tumors were identified: two PTCs (35), one thyroid PGL (47, 48), as well as three thyroid tumors of unknown histopathology (22).
 Given the high PTC incidence rates (incidence of PTC estimated at 7.3/100 000) (49, 50), it is no surprise that thyroid tumors are relatively frequently encountered as incidental findings in patients who are under active surveillance.
 Taken together, the occurrence of PTCs in the SDH-deficient state may be either coincidental, reflecting the highly prevalent nature of this particular malignancy, or may be less likely attributable to cross talk of SDH- and PTEN-related signaling pathways leading to tissue-specific Cowden syndrome (CS)/CS-like tumorigenesis (51, 52).

 With regard to SDHB-related renal neoplasia, all RCC cases (case nos 4–6) confirm previous histopathological and SDHB immunohistochemical observations (11, 23), highlighting the fact that distinct morphological traits along with SDHB immunonegativity could aid in screening for SDHB mutations.
 In addition, LOH seems to constitute the main mechanism of inactivation of the WT allele in these tumors as observed in SDHx-related tumorigenesis (40, 53).
-Taking into consideration: i) the rarity of SDHB-related RCC cases (8, 11, 14, 16, 21, 22, 23, 25, 26, 27, 28, 29, 30, 31, 32, 35, 54); ii) the broad distribution of various germline mutations (missense, nonsense, frameshift, and splice site) and large deletions throughout the SDHB gene (
+Taking into consideration: i) the rarity of SDHB-related RCC cases (8, 11, 14, 16, 21, 22, 23, 25, 26, 27, 28, 29, 30, 31, 32, 35, 54); ii) the broad distribution of various germline mutations (missense, nonsense, frameshift, and splice site) and large deletions throughout the SDHB gene (Supplementary Fig. 3, see section on supplementary data given at the end of this article); and iii) the fact that mutations within the same codon can generate variable phenotypes (current study, SDHB c.3G>A p.Met1Ile; PCC/PGL and/or RCC), previous challenges in establishing genotype–phenotype correlations become conceivable (22).

 Interestingly, one clear cell RCC with sarcomatoid dedifferentiation was found to be partly SDHB immunonegative (1/130, 0.8%; Fig. 4) being in accordance with other SDHB mutational or immunohistochemical studies (31, 55, 56).
 Given that the low-grade tumor component retained SDHB expression, this raises the question as to whether this finding is simply a serendipitous secondary event resulting from genomic instability or has an active role in RCC progression.
 Mechanisms other than germline SDHx mutations, including mutations in as yet unidentified susceptibility gene(s) affecting SDH complex assembly/function, abnormal functional interactions with mitochondrial proteins, and/or epigenetic alterations, could be responsible for loss of protein expression (57, 58).
 Another plausible explanation is that HIF1a accumulation due to impaired hydroxylation in hypoxic areas (59) might have resulted in downregulated SDHB expression either in an auto-regulatory loop (60) or through a putative signaling axis involving HIF1a/microRNA-210/iron-sulfur cluster scaffold protein (ISCU) (61).